Key takeaways:

 Pay attention to these common reasons that lead to a 404 error:

-• The resource is either moved or deleted.
-Web browsers look up a page based on the URL structure.
+- Moved or deleted resource: Web browsers look up a page based on the URL structure.
 So, whenever you move files to another folder or remove them from a webpage, the server returns a 404 error.

 Impact of 404 errors: Why should you fix them?

-Don’t underestimate 404 errors on your website.
-Even a few can significantly harm your site’s performance and reputation.
+That doesn’t mean you should underestimate 404 errors on your website.
+Even a few, valid errors can harm your site’s performance and reputation.
 Here’s how 404 errors can affect your site:

 Poor user experience